GomorrhaDev/GomorrhaDev/README.md

 💬 Ask me about Spigot Plugin Development

-📫 How to reach me gutz@gomorrha.host
+📫 How to reach me?
+Write an email to gutz@gomorrha.host!

 ⚡ Fun fact Dupstep - Enjoyer